Last updated: 12 June 2023

-There may be a number of ways in which to address the issue, including mediation.
-A good lawyer will be able to advise you about your options, so that you are able to embark on a course of action which is most likely to lead to a positive outcome.
+There may be several ways to address the issue, including mediation.
+A good lawyer will be able to advise you about your options so that you can embark on a course of action that is most likely to lead to a positive outcome.

 How do I collect overdue web design fees from clients?

 Many failures to pay occur through genuine oversight or misunderstanding.
 So before diving into any aggressive debt recovery procedures, you should consider whether this could have occurred in your case.

 First, start with a gentle payment reminder to your client – in many cases, this is enough to prompt your client to make payment.
 If the client still fails to pay your fees, consider issuing a Letter of Demand.
 This is a formal letter notifying the client that you will be taking further action if they do not make payment promptly.

 If that does not work, you may refer the matter to an external debt recovery agency.
 Lastly, you may consider commencing legal action against the client.